SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

-If you use more than one number sign to form a string delimited by extended delimiters, there must not be any whitespace in between the number signs.
+If you use more than one number sign to form a string delimited by extended delimiters, don't place whitespace in between the number signs:

 .. testcode:: extended-string-delimiters